Chasecooler/AWSCloudPractitionerEssentials/README.md

 **(ii) Reliability:**
 - recover from issues/failures
-- anticipate, respond, and prevent failures
+- anticipate, respond to, and prevent failures
 - ability to dynamically acquire / eliminate computing resources to meet demand and mitigate disruptions
 - take advantage of automation through monitoring to anticipate and remediate failures before they even occur
 - test recovery procedures